QUICK SUMMARY:

 Many agencies have their client’s data languishing in data silos that not only block the sharing of information but also kill any chance of collaboration as data silos make it difficult (and sometimes impossible) for different teams at your agency to access the data they need.

-Rather than sharing the username and password details for 22 (or more) different platforms across an entire agency, a data pipeline can be set up once to work behind the scenes to pull the required data into a place where everyone, agency staff, and clients, can put it to use.
+Rather than sharing the username and password details for 22 (or more) different platforms across an entire agency, a data pipeline architecture can be set up once to work behind the scenes to pull the required data into a place where everyone, agency staff, and clients, can put it to use.

 4 Benefits of a Data Pipeline